rokath/trice/docs/TriceUserManual.md

 ### 22.1. <a id='trice-id-list-til.json'></a>Trice ID list til.json

 * This file integrates all firmware variants and versions and is the key to display the message strings.
 With the latest version of this file all previous deployed firmware images are usable without the need to know the actual firmware version.
-* The files `til.json.h`, `til.json.c` and the like are generated to help writing an own trice decoder tool in your preferred language.
-Use `trice i -v` for it.
+* The files `til.h` and `til.c` are generated to help writing an own trice decoder tool in your preferred language.
+Use `trice generate -tilH -tilC` for creation.
 That can be interesting in environments, where Go compiled binaries not executable, like [PCs running QNX OS](https://github.com/rokath/trice/discussions/263#discussioncomment-4180692).
+See also chapter [Trice Generate](#trice-generate).

 ### 22.2. <a id='trice-location-information-file-li.json'></a>Trice location information file li.json

 * If the generated `li.json` is available, the Trice tool automatically displays file name and line number.
 But that is accurate only with the exact matching firmware version.
 That usually is the case right after compiling and of most interest at the developers table.
 * The Trice tool will silently not display location information, if the `li.json` file is not found.
-For in-field logging, the option `-showID string` could be used.
+For in-field logging, the option `-showID "inf:%5d"` could be used.
 This allows later an easy location of the relevant source code.
-* An other option is to record the binary trice messages and to play them later with the Trice tool using the correct `li.json`.
+* An other option is to record the binary trice messages (`trice log -p com1 -blf aFileName`) and to play them later with the Trice tool using the correct `li.json` (`trice log -p FILEBUFFER -args aFileName` ).

 <p align="right">(<a href="#top">back to top</a>)</p>